peekjef72/veeam_exporter/README.md

 ## Metrics

 The collected metrics are defined in separetedi files positionned the folder metrics.
 All Values, computations, labels are defined in the metrics files, meaning that the exporter doesn't nothing internally on values.
-The configuration fully drive how values are rendered.
+The configuration fully drives how values are rendered.

 ## Prometheus config

 ## Extending metrics